 Cut back to Greenfield where it’s now nighttime, and someone with a bulldozer is trying to plow through the crystal fields.
 However, Molly won’t stand for that and demands that they leave them alone.
-Her declaration causes the Unown to become more powerful and they knock the bulldozer away and cover it with even stronger crystals.
+Her declaration causes the Unown to become more powerful.
+They knock the bulldozer away and cover it with even stronger crystals.

-Back at the lab, we get more stuff we already know until Oak gets an Email from Molly which contains a video file warning them to stay away from the mansion and leave them alone.
+Back at the lab, we get more stuff we already know until Oak gets an email from Molly which contains a video file of her warning them to stay away from the mansion and leave them alone.

 Cut back to the mansion where we see Molly riding around her room on Entei who actually looks like he’s smiling.
-I have to say this is a really adorable yet also very sad scene.
+This is a really adorable yet also very sad scene.
 It’s cute because of what they’re doing, but it’s also sad because she’s trying to mirror what she did with her actual father and seeing it from a third-person perspective just showcases the sad state of the delusion she’s in.